TimoKellerMath/QuadraticPoints/README.md

 - rank_0_auxiliary.m.
 Contains functions for the 'rank 0' method.
 This code is taken from the paper: Ozman-Siksek, Quadratic Points on Modular curves.
 - rank_calcs.m.
 This file contains functions for computing the ranks over Q of J_0(N) and its quotients.
 - rel_symm_chab.m.
 This file contains functions for verifying the relative symmetric Chabauty criterion we use in the Atkin-Lehner sieve.
+- verifications.m.
+This file checks all the data presented in the tables of the paper.